padrino/padrino-recipes/README.md

 - 960                - 960.gs grid
-- access             - Access Restriction via rack-contrib.
+- access             - Access restriction via rack-contrib.
-- ar_permalink       - Generate permalink for a specified column on ActiveRecord.
+- ar\_permalink       - Generate permalink for a specified column on ActiveRecord.
-- ar_permalink_multi - Generate permalink for a specified multi language column(s) on ActiveRecord.
+- ar\_permalink\_i18n  - Generate permalink for a specified multi language column(s) on ActiveRecord.
-- ar_textile         - Full support to textile with ActiveRecord.
+- ar\_textile         - Full support to textile with ActiveRecord.
-- ar_translate       - Translate for you your ActiveRecord columns.
+- ar\_translate       - Translate for you your ActiveRecord columns.
-- auto_locale        - Switch for you automatically the I18n.locale.
+- auto\_locale        - Switch for you automatically the I18n.locale.
 - barista            - Add support for Coffeescript via Barista.
+- better\_error       - Add support for the `better_error` Gem.
 - blueprint          - Blueprint CSS.
 - bootstrap          - Add Twitter bootstrap CSS.
 - bug                - rack-bug plugin.